 1 Entropy and Information 2

 1.1 Example: How Much Do Words Tell Us About Topics?
 4

 2 Finding Informative Features 8

 3 Feature Interactions and Feature Selection 11

-3.1 Entropy for Multiple Variables 1.
+3.1 Entropy for Multiple Variables 11

 3.2 Information in Multiple Variables 12

 3.2.1 Example Calculation 12

-3.3 Conditional Information and Interaction 1:
+3.3 Conditional Information and Interaction 13

-3.3.1 Interaction 1:
+3.3.1 Interaction 13

-3.3.2 The Chain Rule 1:
+3.3.2 The Chain Rule 13

-4 Feature Selection with Mutual Information (Once More with
+4 Feature Selection with Mutual Information (Once More with 1

 Feeling) 14

-4.1 Example for the Times Corpus 1!
+4.1 Example for the Times Corpus 15

 4.1.1 Code 15

 4.1.2 Results 20

 5 Sufficient Statistics and the Information Bottleneck 23

-Everything we have learned how to do so far - similarity searching, near est

-ne eighbor and prototype classification, multidimensional scaling - relies on ou
+Everything we have learned how to do so far - similarity searching, nea restne ighbor and prototype classification, multidimensional scaling - relies on

-aving a vector of features or attributes for each object in data set.
-(7)
+ha ving a vector of features or attributes for each object in data set.
+(The

-imensionality of vector space equals the number of features.)
-The success

-Everything we have learned how to do so far - similarity searching, nearest-neighbor and prototype classification, multidimensional scaling - relies on our having a vector of features or attributes for each object in data set.
+heighbor and prototype classification, multidimensional scaling - relies on our having a vector of features or attributes for each object in data set.
 (The dimensionality of vector space equals the number of features.)
 The success of our procedures depends on our choosing good features, but I've said very little about how to do this.
 In part this is because designing good representations inevitably depends on domain knowledge.
 However, once we've picked a set of features, they're not all necessarily equally useful, and there are some tools for quantifying that.